Crash Bandicoot N. Sane Trilogy: Development

-To ensure fidelity to the originals, Vicarious Visions employed a meticulous process of cross-referencing video footage of the original games with their prototypes to match timings and gameplay mechanics.
+To ensure fidelity to the originals, Vicarious Visions meticulously cross-referenced video footage of the original games with their prototypes to match the timings and gameplay mechanics.
 The development team, guided by producer Kara Massie and creative director Dan Tanguay, consulted concept art, studied visual influences like Looney Tunes and Who Framed Roger Rabbit, and gathered insights from online fan communities and guides to verify gameplay details.
 Hardcore fans within the quality assurance and design teams provided feedback to maintain authenticity, while speedrunning exploits were deliberately preserved or expanded to appeal to dedicated players.
 Because of this approach, Vicarious Visions coined the term "Remaster Plus" to describe the compilation rather than referring to the games as remakes.

-A key focus was recreating Crash's core mechanics, particularly his jump, which required extensive iteration to match the original feel while satisfying both nostalgic players and hardcore fans.
+Recreating Crash's core mechanics, particularly his jump, required extensive iteration to match the original feel while satisfying both nostalgic players and hardcore fans.
 The team prioritized maintaining the series' challenging platforming while improving accessibility for new players.
-For instance, telegraphed hazards, such as visual cues for threats like the electrified lab assistants in Cortex Strikes Back, were added to enhance clarity without altering core puzzles.
-The reconstruction of the "N. Sanity Beach" level served as a benchmark, establishing workflows for audio, animation, lighting, and level design across the trilogy.
+For instance, telegraphed hazards, such as visual cues for threats like the electrified lab assistants in Cortex Strikes Back, were added to enhance clarity without altering the core puzzles.
+The reconstruction of the "N. Sanity Beach" level was regarded as a benchmark for the compilation's audio, animation, lighting, and level design.

-The remaster leveraged modern technology to enhance visuals and audio while preserving the essence of the original games.
-Textures were upgraded from low-resolution 16x16 or 32x32 pixels to 1,024x1,024 or 2,048x2,048 pixels, and dynamic lighting was introduced to create immersive environments, such as realistic rainfall and extended draw distances.
-The team used their proprietary Alchemy engine to implement modern graphical techniques, though some levels required entirely new workflows due to missing original data.
-Audio enhancements by a team led by Justin Joyner included higher-fidelity instruments and live recordings to update the soundtrack while retaining original MIDI files and select sound effects.
+Vicarious Visions used their proprietary Alchemy engine to implement modern graphical techniques and enhance the presentation while preserving the essence of the original games.
+The textures were upgraded from low-resolution 16x16 or 32x32 pixels to 1,024x1,024 or 2,048x2,048 pixels, and dynamic lighting was introduced to create immersive environments, such as realistic rainfall and extended draw distances.
+New workflows were developed to accommodate five levels for which the original data was missing entirely.
+The audio team was led by Justin Joyner, who updated the soundtrack with higher-fidelity instruments and live recordings while retaining the original MIDI files and select sound effects.
 The decision to add Coco Bandicoot as a playable character across all three games was made early in production, with Massie invoking Warpeds time travel element as a narrative justification for her inclusion in the previous two games.